razorbacks/ubuntu-authentication/shibboleth/README.md

 </Location>
 ```

-In the secure location, require the session and any other constraints, such as a specific user or entitlement.
+You may still secure other locations normally by requiring the session and any other constraints,
+such as a specific user or entitlement.

 ```xml
 <Location /secure>